-- 1. Submit a IELPTS score of 6.5 or greater; a PTE overall score of 58 or greater; or a TOEFL score of 77 or more, with minimum individual scores as follows: Writing 18, Speaking 18, Listening 14, Reading 19); - 2.
-Provide evidence of having received a baccalaureate, graduate or professional degree within the past 24 months from an accredited institution where English is the primary language of instruction in a country/location where English is the native language.
+- 1. Submit a IELPTS score of 6.5 or greater, with the following minimum section requirements: Reading 6.5, Listening 6.0, Speaking, 6.0, Writing 5.5; a PTE overall score of 58 or greater; or a TOEFL score of 80 or more, with minimum section scores as follow: Writing 18, Speaking 18, Listening 14, Reading 19; - 2.
+Provide evidence of having received a baccalaureate, graduate or professional degree within the past 36 months at the time of recommendation for admission, from an accredited institution where English is the primary language of instruction in a country/location where English is the native language.